SMSC at Hillmorton Primary School

 We believe it is incredibly important that these British Values permeate through every school in the country.
 At Hillmorton you will encounter these values throughout our everyday school life.
 Below is just a snap shot of how we promote these values in our school community:

 Pupil voice plays a big part in life at Hillmorton.
 Our pupil elected school council play a strong role in our school.
 They are elected by their class peers and are involved in making Hillmorton a better place to learn.
+Pupils understand that their views count and that they should value the views of others.
 Pupils have input in their learning and what they would like to learn which promotes pupil voice.
 Pupil questionnaires and interviews are also conducted throughout the year.
 We know that the formation of the school council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.

 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.
 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our pupils in the creation of the school rules helps them to understand the reasons behind rules and the consequences if rules are broken.
 Throughout the year we welcome visits from members of the wider community including police, the fire brigade and many more.
+Adults in school actively promote the difference between right and wrong and our pupils are encouraged to understand the impact of their behaviour on others.
 We believe that clear explanations and real life stories emphasise the importance of the Rule of Law for our pupils.